JaneliaSciComp/SongExplorer/README.md

 and a densely annotated test set by using "everyone|{tic,word}-{only,not}{1.0pr,annotator1,annotator2,...}" as the `label types`.
 The Congruence button generates a bunch of "disjoint.csv" files:
-"disjoint-everyone.csv" contains the intersection of intervals that DeepSong and all annotators agreed upon; "disjoint-only.csv" files contain the intervals which only DeepSong or one particular annotator labelled; "disjoint-not.csv" contains those which were labelled by everyone except DeepSong or a given annotator.
+"disjoint-everyone.csv" contains the intersection of intervals that SongExplorer and all annotators agreed upon; "disjoint-only.csv" files contain the intervals which only SongExplorer or one particular annotator labelled; "disjoint-not.csv" contains those which were labelled by everyone except SongExplorer or a given annotator.
 Choose one or all of these label types and then use the `Activations`, `Cluster`, and `Visualize` buttons as before.